 The Spartan Infrared Database (SIRD) is actually a second access point into the Spartan Spectra and Properties Database (SSPD) discussed earlier in this chapter.
-It comprises infrared spectra for ~250,000 molecules calculated from the EDF2/6-31G model and (where the T1 model is defined) based on the lowest-energy conformer from T1.
+It comprises infrared spectra for >300,000 molecules calculated from the EDF2/6-31G model.
 Unlike the other databases of calculated information attached to Spartan, SIRD is searched not on substructure but rather on a measured (or calculated) infrared spectrum.
 This is input in JCAMP format (.dx).
 The search is carried out in two steps: a fast search on the full database is performed first to identify a small set of possible matches which are then examined more thoroughly.